The Fosters Emma Abortion Teen Pregnancy Sex Ed Episode

 The answer to that question is no, but Emma wanted to, yet Sharon doesn’t react with judgement.
 She nods along, saying, "I’m sure you did.
 But I understand why you couldn’t.
 You don’t have to worry about me.
 I wasn’t supposed to see that [letter], so I would never tell anyone.
 I just needed to know you were okay."

 Emma’s tearful response shows just how much tenderness she needed in that moment.
-After a lengthy hug with Sharon, the young woman is energized enough to speak to Jesus once more about her confessional letter.
-Unfortunately, Jesus shuts down the discussion because, as Emma soon realizes without being told, her boyfriend secretly can’t read.
+After a lengthy hug with Sharon, the young woman is energised enough to speak to Jesus once more about her confessional letter.
+Unfortunately, Jesus shuts down the discussion because, as Emma soon realises without being told, her boyfriend secretly can’t read.
 This is a primetime soap after all.

 Let’s hope when Jesus does finally find out about Emma’s abortion, he’s just as sympathetic as his brother and grandma.